sayjava/behave/docs/index.md

 ---

 # Behave

 {: .fs-9 }

 Behave is a robust HTTP mocking and test server that can be used in development to easily mock out HTTP endpoints for other clients to rely on.
-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
-{: .fs-6 .fw-300 }

 ## Quick Start